'The place seems to have taken root inside me' - on Cornwall, folklore, and the power of historical fiction.

-In this post for the Royal Literary Fund, Katherine explores the role train travel plays in her writing.
+In this piece for the Royal Literary Fund, Katherine explores the role train travel plays in her writing.

-Katherine talks to literary travel agency The Book Trailer about the real-life places that feature in Falling Creatures, as well as the historical background of the novel
+Katherine talks to literary travel agency the Book Trail about the real-life places that feature in the Cornish Mysteries series, as well as the historical background of the novels

 Video interview with New Welsh Review